ruc-datalab/dagan/README.md

  - normalize_cols: required, index of the numerical attributes normalized by simple-normalization
  - gmm_cols: required, index of the numerical attributes normalized by GMM-normalization
  - one-hot_cols: required, index of the categorical attributes encoded by one-hot encoding
- - ordinal_cols:mrequired, index of the categorical attributes encoded by ordinal encoding
+ - ordinal_cols: required, index of the categorical attributes encoded by ordinal encoding
  - epochs: required, number of training epochs
  - steps_per_epoch: required, steps per epoch
  - rand_search: required, whether to search hyper-parameters randomly, yes or no ,